sirintra/PMC-PC-training/docs/source/about.rst

 About this course
 ===================================
-This course is designed for beginners who want to understand how the PanCancer analysis workflow (`PanCancerWF <https://github.com/PMC-QUB-HTS/PanCancer_WF/>`_) work.
-It is designed to provide trainees with short and frequent hands-on sessions.
+This course is designed for beginners who want to understand how the PanCancer analysis workflow (`PanCancerWF <https://github.com/PMC-QUB-HTS/PanCancer_WF/>`_) works.
+It is designed to provide trainees with short and straightforward hands-on sessions.

-The aims of the course are:
+The aims of the course are to provide:

-* To provide basic understanding of the technologies (e.g. workflow, container, job scheduler) employed in the PanCancerWF and how these technologies have been put together in the PanCancerWF.
+* a basic understanding of the technologies (e.g. workflow, container, job scheduler) employed in the PanCancerWF.
-* To provide basic understand how the PanCancerWF works on Kelvin2 HPC
+* basic understand how the PanCancerWF works on Kelvin2 HPC
-* To provide an overview of the data management and flow of input/output of the PanCancerWF on Kelvin2 HPC
+* an overview of the data management and flow of input/output of the PanCancerWF on Kelvin2 HPC

 Learning objectives
 -------------------
 * Versioning control and code review ....Git and GitHub
 * Describe basic concepts of technoligies employed the the workflow (e.g. Snakemake, Singularity, SLURM)
-* Describe Singula
+* Describe Singularity

 Prerequisite / technical requirements